Speedy37/QtUpdateSystem/README.md

  - minimizing the download size as much as possible
  - no more cost than serving static files for the HTTP server
  - working over HTTP(s) with optional basic authentication
- - publishing updating in a matter of seconds
+ - publishing updates in a matter of seconds
- - checking & applying updates at the same the files are downloaded
+ - checking & applying updates while downloading files
  - automatic error handling and files corrections
  - checking local file integrity

 To achieve thoses goals this library depends on :
  - xdelta3 : for creating patches (http://xdelta.org/)
+ - brotli : as a even better data compressor (https://github.com/google/brotli)
  - lzma : as a powerfull data compressor (http://tukaani.org/xz/)

 How to install